tnauckunas/multi-domain_field_repair_logs/vehicle-repair/honda_civic_hybrid_repair.md

 ## Summary

 The Prolong Deluxe kit made it possible to recondition the hybrid battery at home, restoring full system function without needing to spend $2500–$3000 on a replacement pack.
-With the reconditioning complete, the vehicle sold for a competitive price, rather than scrap value.
+Mechanical repair work allowed me to restore full drivability and the reconditioning complete, the vehicle sold for a competitive price, rather than scrap value.

 ---